morays-community/morays-doc/docs/source/nemo.tuto.rst

 The work of W25 takes place in the context of parameterizing air–sea fluxes with their statistically variable behavior, which is absent from deterministic bulk algorithms.
 The objective is to estimate the mean and variance of a stochastic process at each grid cell.
 These estimates are intended to be used for a stochastic prediction of momentum and heat fluxes at the ocean surface.
 We aim to use the W25 ML model to improve the results of a C1D_PAPA32 simulation.
 The model relies on an artificial neural network (ANN) that takes ocean temperature, air temperature, specific humidity, wind speed, and air pressure at ocean surface as inputs.
 It returns the mean and standard deviation for wind stress, latent and sensible heat fluxes.

 The ANN is written with native Python libraries while NEMO is written in Fortran.
-Since NEMO has an OASIS interface, we can use the Eophis library to couple an external Python script that will contain the W25 model.
+Since NEMO has an OASIS3-MCT interface, we can use the Eophis library to couple an external Python script that will contain the W25 model.